ooaklee/ghatd/docs/how-to/web-push/runbook.md

 ## Prerequisites

-- a GHATD host application running locally (for example via its `Makefile` or Docker Compose setup)
+- a GHATD host application that wires `external/notifier` into User Manager
-- `mongo` and `redis` available (many local Docker Compose setups include both)
+- MongoDB and any other backing services required by the host application
-- A browser that supports the Push API: Chrome 50+, Firefox 44+, Edge 17+, or Safari 16+ (macOS only)
+- a browser with Push API and service-worker support
-- `openssl` or `webpush-go` CLI for VAPID key generation
+- `openssl`, or a small Go program that calls `webpush.GenerateVAPIDKeys`, for VAPID key generation

 ---